Office Building Security: After-Hours Monitoring Solutions

 Parking Structures and Surface Lots

 Parking structures attached to or adjacent to office buildings are among the highest-risk areas in commercial real estate.
 To put it simply, vehicle break-ins, catalytic converter theft, and assault incidents all concentrate in poorly lit, unmonitored parking facilities.
-This is why according to ASIS International, parking facilities account for a disproportionate share of violent crime on commercial properties.
+This is why, according to ASIS International, parking facilities account for a disproportionate share of violent crime on commercial properties.
 Also, for this reason, parking structure monitoring deserves dedicated camera coverage and active after-hours oversight.
 Still, not just a periodic patrol sweep.

 How Remote Guarding Transforms Office Building Security

 Our virtual guarding and live video monitoring services operate 24 hours a day, 7 days a week from our professional monitoring center based right here in Los Angeles.
 For example, our agents are not offshore operators reading scripts.
-In fact, they are trained security professionals who understand California commercial properties, local law enforcement protocols.
+In fact, they are trained security professionals who understand California commercial properties and local law enforcement protocols.
 As a result, and the specific vulnerabilities of the buildings they monitor.
 Additionally, that local knowledge makes a real difference when seconds matter.

 Office Building Security Costs: Remote Monitoring vs. On-Site Guards